Form 8839 Instructions: How to File the Adoption Tax Credit in 2025

 Part I: Maximum Adoption Credit Allowable

-Part I identifies each eligible child, their country of origin, and whether a special needs determination applies.
+Part I identifies each eligible child, whether the child is a foreign child, and whether a special needs determination applies.
 You'll enter one row per child.

-Column (c) — Year of birth: Enter the child's birth year.
+Column (b) — Child's year of birth: Enter the child's birth year.

 Column (d) — Eligible child with special needs?
 Mark "Yes" if a state or Indian tribal government welfare agency has issued a formal special needs determination (documented in the adoption assistance agreement).
 This triggers a different calculation in Part II — the full maximum credit regardless of actual expenses.
 Marking this column incorrectly — in either direction — is a common audit trigger.